Legal Separation in California

 Some couples pay more for their legal separation.
 They hire mediators to help them work through complex cases, and they may even need lawyers to wrangle the difficult parts.
 But the $450 fee is the only known and required fee.

-Forms & paperwork required to get a legal separation
+Forms and paperwork required to get a legal separation

 Like a divorce, a large amount of paperwork is involved in a legal separation.
 These are the forms you and your spouse should fill out:

-- FL-105: Declaration Under Uniform Child Custody Jurisdiction and Enforcement Act.
-Use this form if you have children together that are younger than 18.
+• FL-105: Declaration Under Uniform Child Custody Jurisdiction and Enforcement Act.
+Use this form if you have children together who are younger than 18.

 Step 1: Start your case